Kairozen/RenderingPipeline/README.md

 Arrow keys : Rotate the objects.

 Multiple .geo file can be displayed, objects will be put next to each other

+Speed of the rotations, translations and zoom can be changed in ```include/libgraphic.hpp```

+Known problems :

+- When loading multiple objects, the hidden faces are not properly applied on the objects and it seems all objects world position are counted as (0,0,0) when it's not the case